puzzle of time and space

 Dialectical Creative Framework for Orientation in Time DIA Space

 The main characteristic of the dynamic processes is the (relative) MOVEMENT (motion), while the main feature of a dialectical process is the (dialectical) CHANGE, understood in terms of transition, transformation, metamorphose, transfiguration of a dialectical content into another one by means of various manifestations of dialectical negations of negations: annulment, annihilation, death...., final result of which is the renewal and regeneration of various states of the dialectical reality: its further development, stagnation, degeneration....
-In this context, the dialectical change does not only refers to the quantitative changes in worlds of dialectics, respectively to the changes within it generally speaking but on the first place to the qualitative changes of time (in time) dia the appropriate scope of space, particularly, seen it from a dialectically long-run perspective.
-In short, everywhere you see a couple - dialect of statics DIA dynamics, there is the dialectics already present, regardless whether it is immediately perceivable by the five basic senses or not.
-As it will be later elaborated from the point of view of this applied dialectical methodological approach (dialectic interactive approach), this ostensible and misleading staticity of the rectilinear way of comprehending the dynamics of (dialectical) worlds around me, thee, us will be blown away, as it is traveled further
+In this context, the dialectical change does not only refers to the quantitative changes in worlds of dialectics, respectively to the changes within it generally speaking but in the first place to the qualitative changes of time, in time dia the appropriate scope of space, particularly, seen from a dialectically long-run perspective.
+In short, everywhere you see a couple - dialect of statics DIA dynamics, the dialectic is already present there, regardless of whether it is perceivable with the five basic senses in that moment or not.
+As it will be later elaborated from the point of view of this applied dialectical methodological approach (dialectical interactive approach), this ostensible and misleading staticity of the rectilinear way of comprehending the dynamics of (dialectical) worlds around me ⇄ thee ⇄ us will be blown away, as it is traveled further

 - [time embedded into space: NOW AND THERE, understood in terms of emotively emotional presence]

-through this (recti) linear observation, perceiving, and understanding of the
+through this (recti) linear observation, perception, and understanding of the

-- [matter embedded into) past (space in time: the NOW AND HERE (on the Earth, for example), understood in the sense of physical presence (of body)],
+- [matter embedded in) the past (Space in Time: the HERE AND NOW (on the Earth, for example), understood in the sense of physical presence (of body)],

-in order to be revealed the true face and full meaning of dialectics: dialectical change.
+in order to be revealed the true face and full meaning of the dialectic: dialectical change.

 Couple Dialect: Thesis DIA Antithesis